skintigh/KerfTool/README.md

 Or in Inkscape: set a "path effect" to **add** 1/2 kerf from the outside perimiter of objects and to **subtract** 1/2 kerf to the inside perimeter of holes you are cutting out.
 This means if you cut a donut shape, the outside of the donut is **larger** and te donut hole is **smaller**.
 When you cut it, the laser will remove a little more material and shrink the donut and enlarge the hole.
 Cut it, then measure it with calipers to verify the kerf setting was correct.

-## Acknoledgements
+## Acknowledgements
-I started this tool by mimicking an existing tool that.....
-I will name and link once I find it in my notes...... sorry.
+I started this tool by mimicking an existing tool that...
+I will name and link once I find it in my notes... sorry.

 \* Achieving this level of accruacy will require a near-perfectly accurate tool to cut the Kerf Tool out of near-perfect material, preferably frictionless material, and operate the Kerf Tool in a near-perfectly clean environment on perfectly clean and symmetrical target, while wearing perfectly insulating gloves to prevent thermal expansion.
 Or regular tools and materials and conditions to make a practical tool.